 Excellence in Advising: Graduate Student Contribution

-The Provost’s Academic Advising Council has created a new award to be given for the first time during spring 2014.
-The purpose of this award is to recognize the contributions of graduate students to the success of academic advising at Missouri State University.
+The Excellence in Advising: Graduate Student Contribution Award exists to recognize the contributions of graduate students to the success of academic advising at Missouri State University.

 - Nominee must be a current Missouri State University student at the time of nomination and at the time of award acceptance.

 - Nominee must not have received this award previously or have previously received a MACADA/NACADA graduate student annual conference scholarship.